Deputies: Mother, 34, reported missing after she didn't pick up kids

-Joleen Cummings was last seen leaving her job at Tangles Hair Salon in Yulee at 5 p.m.
+Joleen Rebecca Cummings was last seen leaving her job at Tangles Hair Salon in Yulee at 5 p.m.
 Saturday.
-Nassau County deputies say her ex-husband reported her missing after she didn't meet him in Hilliard Sunday to pick up their children for Mother's Day as planned.
+Her ex-husband reported her missing Sunday after she didn't meet him in Hilliard to pick up their children as planned, deputies said.

 Cummings, who is described as being 5 feet 2 inches tall and weighing 160 pounds, has also used the last name "Jensen" in the past, deputies said.
 She has blue eyes and blonde hair.

 To remain anonymous and report a crime tip, call the First Coast Crime Stoppers at 1-866-845-TIPS (8477).
-You can also post tips online at fccrimestoppers.com.
+You can also post tips online at www.fccrimestoppers.com.

 Copyright 2018 by WJXT News4Jax - All rights reserved.